 Our aim is to enable children to keep in touch with their parents and families in a safe, friendly, and informal atmosphere.

 We believe that every child has the right to love and support of parents and families, wherever possible.
-We work to ensure that the diverse needs of children are met and that our child contact centres provide facilities that reflect our child-centred approach.
+We work to ensure that the diverse needs of children are met and that our child contact centers provide facilities that reflect our child-centred approach.

 We employ an experienced, multicultural workforce including qualified social workers which reflect the diverse nature of our work.
-We coordinate our workers to meet the needs of the children and their families and are able to match workers to meet language, race, cultural, behavioral and disability needs.
+We coordinate our workers to meet the needs of the children and their families and are able to match workers to meet the language, race, cultural, behavioral and disability needs.